5 ways to protect your ambulance from theft

 2. Install other theft prevention controls

-If you are worried about not being able to restart the engine, utilize an ignition interlock system that allows the motor to idle, but not be able to be put in gear without a key.
+If you are worried about not being able to restart the engine, utilize an ignition interlock system that allows the motor to idle, but not be put in gear without a key.

 3. Guard the vehicles